Legal and data protection research writer at TermsFeed.

 To help protect your intellectual property, it is important to include provisions in your website's Terms and Conditions agreement that state these items belong to you and that any infringement may result in legal action against the infringer.

-In addition, you may want to consider including a clause that allows you to terminate a user's account in the event of any attempted theft.
+In addition, you may want to consider including a clause that allows you to terminate a user's account in the event of any attempted theft of content or other violations.

 By taking these steps, you can help safeguard your website's unique elements and prevent them from being used without your permission.